 The three-year project has received £544,000 in funding from the ESRC.

 Children and young people on the project will use the arts, including painting, drama, film making and sketching, to tell their stories.

 Their works will then be used to help raise visibility and awareness of how children and young people see themselves.

 Dr Kirsty Liddiard, co-investigator on the project, said: “Our society has some problematic ideas about disability and disabled people’s lives, particularly children with life limiting or life-threatening impairments whose lives can be shorter than most.

 “Often people think that disabled children and young people live tragic and unhappy lives without opportunities for play, socialising and friendships.

-The project will begin in April 2017 and run until 2020.
+The project commenced in April 2017 and completes in 2020.
 The research will be co-produced with community research partners, Purple Patch Arts, DMD Pathfinders and Good Things Foundation.